Introduction

 Section 4: Contributing to Open Source

 Contributing to open source is a rewarding experience that allows individuals to collaborate with others, learn new skills, and positively impact the community.
-Here are five consolidated steps to get started with open-source contributions:

 1. Engage with the Community: Participate in discussions, provide feedback, and collaborate with other project contributors.
 This will help you understand the project’s goals, culture, and current needs.